sjbrown/misc_work/deckahedron/foundation.md

    * ✗: the attempt was a failure
    * ✔: the attempt was a success
    * ✔✔ : the attempt was an unconditional success
- 6. The Storyteller then interprets the result.
+ 6. The GM then interprets the result.

-The interpretation by the Storyteller is the key final step.
-It's a Storyteller's job to take the result from the Deckahedron and turn it into narrative.
+The interpretation by the GM is the key final step.
+It's a GM's job to take the result from the Deckahedron and turn it into narrative.
 Maybe that means seeing a ✗✗ and declaring that the character not only failed, but also injured themselves or alerted their foes and gave away their position.
-The Storyteller should describe the new scenario, perhaps touching on some potential paths forward or choices in front of the characters, and then ask "What do you do?"
+The GM should describe the new scenario, perhaps touching on some potential paths forward or choices in front of the characters, and then ask "What do you do?"

 ## Multi Card Flips

-The Storyteller may deem a challenge to be particularly difficult or particularly easy.
+The GM may deem a challenge to be particularly difficult or particularly easy.
 Instead of flipping one card, the player will flip multiple and take either the best or the worst result.